gitARRhub/India_RISC-V_Chip_Tapeout/Week-0/README.md

-# 📘 Week 0: Tool Installation Log
+# 📘 Week 0: Tool Installation

 Welcome to my RISC-V tapeout journey!
 This Week 0 log captures the setup of three essential tools for digital design and simulation.